luohaohaoluo/MPEDANet-pytorch/README.md

+:rabbit: :If you want to the 'model.pth', Please connect me by 1091627587@qq.com or lyhyun318925@gmail.com.
+:point_down: :point_down: :point_down:

 # SAMRNet-pytorch
+  Firstly, you should into TempCode.
-  we all code in the code_pytorch folder.
+  - *code_pytorch*: all code in here
+  - *dataset*: put the dataset

 # Model structure
 ![SAMRNet](./picture/Net.png)